Plumsail/helpdesk-docs/Online/API/use-from-flow.rst

-Use in Microsoft Flow
+Microsoft Flow connector
 =======================================

-This tutorial shows how to use Plumsail HelpDesk API from Microsoft Fow.
-There are just a few steps to get started:
+This connector helps you to manipulate data in your HelpDesk with the help of Microsoft Flow.

+To start using it you need to complete following prerequisites:

 1. :ref:`create-flow-api-key`
 2. :ref:`create-custom-connector`
-3. :ref:`create-your-first-flow`
-4. :ref:`review-flow-actions`
+3. :ref:`review-flow-actions`

 .. _create-flow-api-key: